60 Second Lemon Law Assessment™

 The manufacturer is allowed to deduct a reasonable allowance for use, calculated based on the miles you drove before first reporting the defect.
 This use allowance is typically a fraction of the vehicle’s purchase price, based on a formula that considers the mileage at first report versus the expected useful life of the vehicle.

-Under both Michigan’s Lemon Law and the federal Magnuson-Moss Warranty Act, the manufacturer is required to pay your attorney fees if you prevail.
-This means you pay nothing out of pocket.
+Under both Michigan’s Lemon Law and the federal Magnuson-Moss Warranty Act, the manufacturer may be required to pay your reasonable attorney fees if you prevail.
+This means most firms will not charge you anything out of pocket.
 At Kahn & Associates, we handle Michigan lemon law cases on a pure contingency basis.
 If we do not recover compensation for you, you owe us nothing.

 This is one of the most frequently asked questions we receive: does Michigan’s lemon law cover used cars?